yireo/Yireo_RemoveSearch/README.md

 # Yireo_RemoveSearch

-**DEPRECATED: This module is deprecated in favor of https://github.com/swissup/module-search-mysql-legacy**
+**DEPRECATED: This module is deprecated in favor of https://github.com/swissup/module-search-mysql-legacy if you still need a search and in favor of https://github.com/zepgram/module-disable-search-engine if you do not need any searcht at all.**

 A module that removes both MySQL and ElasticSearch from Magento.
 This is experimental and might not be perfect.
 Note that this module is supposed to *hack* things in your Magento site.
 If you are experiencing problems, feel free to open up an **Issue** on GitHub.
 But please take note that this module is something built for experienced developers, it takes a developers mind to properly troubleshoot things.